 The Deltoid muscle has a wide origin spanning the clavicle, acromion, and scapula.

-It passes inferiorly (below) surrounding the glenohumeral joint on all sides and inserts onto the humerus.
+It passes inferiorly (below) surrounding the glenohumeral joint and inserts into the humerus.

 Origins